ManasGupta1310/CS253-Assignment/Bash Assigment/README.md

 Used awk in bash script to perform various operations on the input file.

 Tasks of assignment:
--   Separate a few columsn from the input csv file.
+-   Separate a few columns from the input csv file.
 -   Get matches from column in csv file and perform requierd operation in it.
 -   Find average of a column with respect to groupings.
 -   Sort the data on basis of a definite column and find the highest value.